nadavmatalon/CRC16/README.md

 With the library installed & included in the sketch, the following function is available (see the usage example for an actual implementation):

->Note that since no objects are instantiated, the library name needs to preceed the function name as shown below.
+>Note that, as no objects are instantiated, the library's name needs to preceed the function name as shown below.

 __CRC16::calc();__
 Parameters:&nbsp;&nbsp;&nbsp;unsigned int